tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/08-Stu_CRUD/Solved/query.sql)

 Open a query tool in `sales_db` and copy and paste the code from schema.sql and seed.sql to create and populate a new table named `sales`.
-Then explain the following:
+Walk through the queries provided, explaining the following:

 * Select statements read the data from the table and output the specified columns.